 But hey, wait a minute: what's to keep several families in a row house or apartment floor or even a small cafe from taking turns buying pet food to dodge those taxes and fees?
 Well, nothing.
-In fact, that would be great when several families share a few pets and that means fewer pets overall.
+In fact, that would be great!
+When several families share a few pets, that means fewer pets overall.

 In my neighborhood, there's a grey cat who is friendly with everyone.
 He'll come right up to you so you can pet him, and trot off happily when you're done.

 Sometimes I find it amazing how a good design choice can cascade in a positive way throughout our lives and our society.

 Sharing domestic cats and dogs could cut their number by four while multiplying their happiness.
 Feeding them more thoughtfully could cut their food footprint by a factor of up to five.
 Together these factors drop their consumption by the 95% minimum needed for Edenicity.

 But sharing animals means more people get to know more of them.
 This helps to build our foundation of empathy.
 Before we can even talk, we discover that all animals are constantly interacting and communicating.

 The Zone system brings us closer to farm animals.
 Fish in Zone 1 rooftop aquaponic greenhouses.
 Bees and frogs in Zone 2 orchards and ponds.
 Chickens and cattle among the Zone 3 broadacre crops that surround our villages just a five minute walk from schools in the central square.